How Not to Make a Sauna

 I boil a few cups of water and prepare my concoction.
 Three seconds later, I’m running across the living room simultaneously hacking up my lungs and trying to claw my own eyes out.
 Evidently peppermint does not a good sauna make.

-12 thoughts on “How Not to Make a Sauna
+12 Responses to “How Not to Make a Sauna”

 Ugg!
 Definitely not a sauna.
 For what it’s worth I know a few people who swear by Netti pots.
 Made famous by Dr. Oz